echelonvanta/echelon-clicker/README.md

-# 🖱️ Echelon Clicker in Minecraft
+# 🖱️ Echelon Clicker in Minecraft or any

 Echelon Clicker is a **modern, minimal auto-clicker GUI application** built with Python.
 It allows you to start and stop a click loop with a hotkey, and you can customize the hotkey anytime.